 Java fern is a popular aquarium plant for aquascaping; its form, beauty, and growth pattern makes it well suited for this purpose.

 This plant is often considered as mid or background plant, it all depends on your tank size.

-To make a Java tree fern, you have to attach the Java fern rhizomes or the plant to a driftwood that can imitate the branched appearance of a typical tree.
-The Windelov variety is the favourite choice for creating a Java fern tree in the aquarium.
+To make a Java tree fern, you have to attach the Java fern rhizomes or the plant to driftwood that can imitate the branched appearance of a typical tree.
+The Windelov variety is the favorite choice for creating a Java fern tree in the aquarium.

 If you desire some jungle kind of effect in the tank then creating a Java fern wall is your best bet.
 This wall can be formed at the back of your tank to get that desirable attractive green background.

 The next step is using a cling film to make the back pane of the aquarium black, this ensures that you won’t be able to see the mesh you are using to attach the plant to.
 Break the Java fern and split it into little pieces to cover the created mesh.
 Afterwards, put the structure to the back wall while making sure that no fish gets hurt by coming in contact with it.
 You will discover plantlets sprouting after some time, which gives the aquarium a unique and decorate wall outlook.